kycg/comfyui-Lora-auto-downloader/README.md

 # Kw_Json_Lora_CivitAIDownloader

 The **Kw_Json_Lora_CivitAIDownloader** is a powerful tool that simplifies downloading large numbers of models from CivitAI, especially useful for managing extensive sets of LORA and checkpoint models.
 This tool uses a JSON configuration to define models for download, enabling you to specify LORA and checkpoint models in bulk and save them to designated directories.
 With token-based authentication, the downloader ensures secure access and automates the process, making it efficient for users handling large model libraries.
+Based on CivitAIDownloader

 ## Features
 - **Directory Selection**: Choose directories for saving LORA and checkpoint models.